CMURPHY26/Crypto-Wallet/README.md

 ## Personal Crypto Tracker Desktop App

-This is a super quick tool I built to simply keep track of my crypto holdings.
+This is a super simple tool I built quickly to keep track of my crypto holdings.
 I have the counts in a personal file as a backup so that I don't rely exclusively on localStorage.

+NOTE: Must use browser extension to bypass CORS

 It links to Coinbase because Kraken is restricted in NY.

 It's too cumbersome to keep track of holdings across:

-- Robinhood: for short-term profit booking on BTC and ETH from free investments
+- Robinhood: for short-term profit booking on BTC and ETH from fee-free recurring investments
-- Coinbase: for altcoins that cost a fortune to transfer
+- Coinbase: for altcoins that cost a fortune to transfer to/from a wallet
 - Daedalus: ADA
 - Cold Wallets
   - ETH